 Professor Tanya Berger-Wolf provides computer science, data science, and overall project leadership to Wildbook.

-Jason Holmberg is the Information Architect for Wildbook.
+Jason Holmberg is the Director of Engineering for Wildbook.
 Jon Van Oast, Drew Blount, and Colin Kingen are the primary software developers.
+Jason Parham is our machine learning specialist.
 Together we bring a wealth of professional software engineering experience to Wildbook.

 Professor Charles Stewart and his students provide artificial intelligence and computer vision research and technology to Wildbook.